collective/collective.recipe.backup/src/collective/recipe/backup/README.txt

     INFO: Date restriction: restoring state at 1972-12-25.
     INFO: Please wait while restoring database file: /sample-buildout/var/backups to /sample-buildout/var/filestorage/Data.fs

-Note that restoring to a specific date does not currently work for blobstorage, but it should not really matter there, as for new or changed blobfiles a new file is created, so you would just have a few extra unused files.
+Note that restoring a blobstorage to a specific date only works since release 2.3.
+We will test that a bit further on.

 Snapshots